 London Community Response Fund

-Applications for Wave 3 of the London Community Response Fund close on 5 August 2020.
+Applications for Wave 3 of the London Community Response Fund closed on 5 August 2020.

 This grant programme will now focus on funding projects and organisations helping communities through the covid-19 pandemic (including helping organisations overcome any liquidity issues caused by covid-19).
 Given the emergency, they are looking to award funding of £300 – £10,000 to cover six months of expenditure.